51-101. State Library; what constitutes.

 (c) Receive proof of receipt of the notice by the person to whom the notice was sent within thirty days after the notice was mailed.

-(4) Notice by publication must be given at least once each week for three consecutive weeks in a newspaper of general circulation in both the county where the museum is located and the county of the lender's or claimant's address, if any.
+(4) Notice by publication must be given by posting online on the museum's website for a minimum of three consecutive weeks and by publication of a statement for one week in a newspaper of general circulation in both the county where the museum is located and the county of the lender's or claimant's address, if any.
+The statement published in the newspaper must contain (a) the museum's name and contact information, (b) notification that the museum is acting to assert title, and (c) notification that interested parties should contact the museum for a complete listing of property to which the museum is asserting title.

 51-704.
 Acquisition of title to loaned property; when.